Over 40 Bike Trails, 300+ Miles

 Location: Seminole County

-Trailheads/Parking: Parking available along Seminole Avenue, at Fort Mellon Park, or in downtown Sanford.
+Trailheads/Parking: Parking available along Seminole Avenue, Marina Island, along First Street, or in downtown Sanford.
 (See map)

 Nearby Points of Interest: Central Florida Zoo and Botanical Gardens, Fort Mellon Park, Sanford Museum, Orlando Sanford International Airport